englolo/MMM-Fuel-HR/README.md

 Unfortunaly web page using react wich i was not able to confront for now.

 ## Troubleshooting
-Firs sett <code>showBrowser: true,</code> <br />
+First sett <code>showBrowser: true,</code> <br />
 If the browser is not open, there is probably a problem with the path to the browser or browser it is not installed.<br /> Sett correctly <code>chromiumPath:</code> <br /> example RPi4 <code>chromiumPath:'chromium-browser',</code> <br />
-If the browser pops up, but still does not receiving data, check the entries in the config."# MMM-Fuel-HR"
+If the browser pops up, but still does not receiving data, check the entries in the config."# MMM-Fuel-HR" else commit issue.